Residential Garbage Collection Services

 - Radioactive waste

-- Waste material which has not been placed for collection in accordance with the provision of this bylaw
+- Garbage material that has not been placed for collection in accordance with the provision of this bylaw

 - Liquid waste or material that has attained a fluid consistency and has not been drained